JudgeGregg/sphinxwiki/content/pages/FrequentlyAskedQuestions.rst

 Where do I go for help?
 -----------------------

-Ask for help `where the Twisted team hangs out <{filename}/pages/Twisted/TwistedCommunity.rst>`_.
+Ask for help `where the Twisted team hangs out </content/pages/Twisted/TwistedCommunity.html>`_.

 How do I e-mail a Twisted developer?
 ------------------------------------

-First, note that in many cases this is the wrong thing to do: if you have a question about a part of Twisted, it's usually better to e-mail the mailing list.
+F.html, note that in many cases this is the wrong thing to do: if you have a question about a part of Twisted, it's usually better to e-mail the mailing list.
 However, the preferred e-mail addresses for all Twisted developers are listed in the CREDITS file in the Subversion repository.